Fleet Wash Estimate Wizard

 Vehicle Types Table

 Build the fleet breakdown in the vehicle types table.
 Each row represents one category of vehicle.
+The wizard now pulls the same active fleet vehicle types configured in admin settings, so standard and specialty vehicle cards show up again when your org catalog is set up.

 | Column | Description |